 The annual South by Southwest festival in Austin, Texas brings together some of the world’s most brilliant technology minds.
-PwC’s Monty Hamilton ventured forth for his fifth event, and shares his key takeaways.
+PwC’s Monty Hamilton ventured forth for his sixth event, and shares his key takeaways.

 There are no words to describe the sense of renewal and energy one gains after the ‘choose your own adventure’ that is SXSW Interactive in Austin, Texas.
 Venturing back for my fifth ‘South-by’, there’s no other event quite like it.
 Unswayed by commercially biased content, with thousands of sessions spanning government, education, retail, health, computing, entertainment and sport, it is the first event I lock in to my work schedule each year.